Elephant Camps and Elephant trekking on Koh Chang

 If you take a wild elephant calf from it’s mother then of course it’s going to want to fight back and will do everything it can to break free and find it’s herd.
 It would be like trying to toilet train a wolf cub that you found roaming in the forest.
 But if you have an elephant born into captivity, to a mother that has lived in captivity for all or most of her life – and who’s been used to human contact since the day it was born, then training it is much easier.
 It’s more like training your family’s new puppy than a wolf cub.

 Are the elephants mistreated on Koh Chang?
 No more so than anywhere else.
 They are chained up as it isn’t safe to have large animals wandering around.
-And the mahouts will use an ‘ankus’ – a metal hook, to keep the elephant’s attention.
+And the mahouts will use a bullhook, also called an ‘ankus’ – a metal hook, to keep the elephant focused on where it is going.

 Should you ride an elephant?
 If you ignore the captive vs. wild argument and just focus on the health of the elephant then you shouldn’t ride elephants as their spines aren’t designed to take a lot of weight.
 Sure, they can pull a car and lift huge weights with their trunks.
 But their backs aren’t designed for having weight pushing down on them.